cramerjillian/hotel-grocery-search/README.md

 ```bash
 cp env.example .env
 ```
 6) Open the new .env file and paste the provided Google API key where instructed.
+Do not encase the API key in quotes.
 7) Run the server:
 ```bash
 npm run dev